hankbao/libreboot/docs/install/x60tablet_unbrick.md

 while Lenovo BIOS was running.
 In any case, your system is bricked and will not boot at all.

-\"Unbricking\" means flashing a known-good (working) ROM.
-The problem: you can\'t boot the system, making this difficult.
+"Unbricking" means flashing a known-good (working) ROM.
+The problem: you can't boot the system, making this difficult.
 In this situation, external hardware (see hardware requirements above) is needed which can flash the SPI chip (where libreboot resides).